gchadder3/edice/README.md

 This is a simple demo for using Docker to containerize a normal console Python app.
 The Docker image is [here on Docker Hub](https://hub.docker.com/repository/docker/gchadder3/edice).
 To use this (assuming you have a working Docker installation on your machine) do the following:
 * `docker pull gchadder3/edice` to pull the image from Docker Hub.
+(This is optional; the next command will pull from Docker Hub if you don't have the image on your local machine.)
 * `docker run -i -t gchadder3/edice` to run the application.  (-i = interactive mode, -t = terminal mode)

 To install from this repo